 Step 3: Layer in technographic signals

 Technographics are the tools a company uses.
 This is where most B2B outbound programs underinvest.
 If your product integrates with Salesforce, prospects using HubSpot have zero urgency.
-If your product replaces a specific tool, prospects using that tool are 10x more qualified.
+If your product replaces a specific tool, prospects already running that tool are a far better fit than the rest of the list.

 Common technographic filters: CRM in use, marketing automation platform, analytics stack, hosting infrastructure, specific SaaS tools.
 Providers like BuiltWith, Wappalyzer, and Clearbit supply this data.